 Instructions

-- Add sweet potatoes, sugar, butter, eggs, sweetened condensed milk, and vanilla to a bowl and mix with an electric mixer until creamy.
-Spread in a 9×13 pan.
+- Add sugar, butter, eggs, sweetened condensed milk, and vanilla to bowl and mix with an electric mixer until creamy.
+It's okay for it to still have chunks of sweet potatoes.
+Add mixture to prepared pan and spread out evenly.

 - Mix topping ingredients together until everything is incorporated and sprinkle over sweet potatoes.